JamesClonk/kubeone-dcs-kubernetes/README.md

 > **Note**: Once you have created the API user, you will need contact Swisscom Support and request the additional permission **"vApp > Preserve ExtraConfig Elements during OVA Import and Export"** to be configured for that user, it is required if you want to use the vCloud-CSI in your Kubernetes cluster!

-Configure the new API username and password in `terraform.tfvars -> vcd_user | vcd_password` and `credentials.yaml -> VCD_USER | VCD_PASSWORD`.
+Configure the new API username and password in `config.yaml -> vcd.user | vcd.password`.
-Make sure to also set the API URL at `vcd_url` and `VCD_URL` respectively.
+Make sure to also set the API URL at `vcd.url`.
 Check out the official DCS+ documentation on how to determine the API URL value, see [Cloud Director API - API access methods](https://dcsguide.scapp.swisscom.com/ug3/vcloud_director.html#api-access-methods).

 #### Local CLI tools